DaVaris Daniels: Edmonton Eskimos

 On February 12, 2019, the first day of free agency, Daniels signed with the Edmonton Eskimos.
+He played and started in 13 regular season games where he recorded 54 receptions for 738 yards and two touchdowns.

 Toronto Argonauts

 On February 11, 2020, Daniels signed with the Toronto Argonauts.
 However, he did not play in 2020 due to the cancellation of the 2020 CFL season and he re-structured his contract with the Argonauts on January 31, 2021.
 In 2021, he played in 13 regular season games where he had 51 catches for 597 yards and four touchdowns.

 On July 16, 2022, in Touchdown Atlantic, Daniels scored the first touchdown in the first CFL regular season game played in Nova Scotia after catching a seven-yard pass from McLeod Bethel-Thompson.
+He played in 16 regular season games in 2022, starting in 15, where he had 61 catches for 860 yards and four touchdowns.
+He also played in both post-season games, including the 109th Grey Cup, where he had seven receptions for 58 yards in the victory over the Winnipeg Blue Bombers.

+In 2023, Daniels played and started in 17 regular season games where he recorded 52 catches for 1,009 yards and eight touchdowns.
+This marked the first 1000-yard season in his career.
+Daniels was then named a CFL Division All-Star for the first time.
+He also played in the East Final loss to the Montreal Alouettes where he had four catches for 77 yards and one touchdown.

+In the 2024 season, Daniels played and started in 16 regular season games where he had 48 receptions for 622 yards and two touchdowns.
+He also played in all three post-season games, including the 111th Grey Cup where he had three receptions for 37 yards in the Argonauts' 41–24 victory over the Winnipeg Blue Bombers.

-Personal
+Personal life

 His father, Phillip Daniels, played defensive end for 15 seasons in the NFL for the Seattle Seahawks, Chicago Bears, and Washington Redskins.